ViniciosLugli/image-processor/README.md

 ### Auth Service

 The Auth service is responsible for managing user authentication and authorization.
 It provides endpoints for user registration, login, and session management.
+The user authentication is done using `sessions cookies`.

 #### Endpoints